Best Weekend Meditation Retreat In Sydney At Sunnataram Forest Monastery

 Being able to sit and enjoy the quietness and beauty of the monastery.
 The view out to Jervis Bay was absolutely stunning.

-Spending three days looking out to this view isn’t a bad thing whatsoever!
+Spending two days looking out to this view isn’t a bad thing!

 I also absolutely loved Tai Chi.
 It was my first time doing it and and beautiful form of meditation in itself that really helped me focus and clear the mind.

-It was funny going back to work and seeing everyone say the usual “weekend wasn’t long enough” whereas for me it felt like I had been away for ages in a really, really good way 🙂
+When I returned to work the next day, it was interesting seeing everyone say the usual “weekend wasn’t long enough” whereas for me it felt like I had been away for ages in a really, really good way 🙂

 Have you been to Sunnataram or any other meditation retreat near Sydney?
 Let me know in the comments below.